Security-Onion-Solutions/securityonion-docs/architecture.rst

 -  Recommended only if a standard distributed deployment is not possible
 -  Consists of a manager node and one or more heavy nodes
+-  Each heavy node is an independent Elastic cluster that is queried from the manager via cross-cluster search

 .. image:: images/diagrams/heavy-distributed.png
    :align: center